 Wild Badgers & Pine Marten from Hide

 We will have exclusive use of a well known wildlife hide for one evening for a maximum sized group of 4 photographers.
-More evenings can be arranged, but are not included in the price.
 The BBC have filmed here regularly, and Bill Oddie and many other photographers also visit this hide.
 Badgers and Pine Marten are fed nightly and will definitely visit at some stage.
 A lot depends on how quiet you are, as to how many really good shots you get.
 I visited here twice and got some quite stunning shots.
 You can stay all night if you are up to it.
 The area is floodlit and there is heating inside.
 You will need a flashgun but no large lenses are necessary.
 28 – 200mm is the range you will need.
 A cheeky wood mouse would come from time to time and steal some of the nuts.

 Tips and Tuition

 One day will be spent on your own, and one day with Neil McIntyre.
 The remainder of the time you will be accompanied by John Wright, who will offer any necessary advice on settings and techniques on a one to one basis throughout the day (and night) workshops.
 Any group sessions will be conducted in the hotel.
 This is so that your valuable photography time is not encroached upon.
 Participants are strongly encouraged to offer a selection of their day’s photography for a gentle critique during the evenings.
 This proved absolutely invaluable in helping to improve the general standard of photography throughout the week.